The Possibility of An Army | The digital space as a battlefield

 An online Hessian army

 In The Possibility of An Army, the Dutch internet artist Constant Dullaart created an army of thousands of fake Facebook profiles.
 She gave them the names of long-dead soldiers from the late 18th century from the small German state Hessen-Kassel.
-Hessians made up many German troops that the British paid during the American Revolution in the late eighteenth century.
+Hessians made up many German troops that the British paid for during the American Revolution in the late eighteenth century.
 Hessen-Kassel had always been poor but simultaneously lay between two powerful states.
-The Hessen-Kassel soldiers came to America through soldier-trade: small, German states traded their soldiers to fight for the highest bidder.
+The Hessen-Kassel soldiers came to America through soldier trade: small German states traded their soldiers to fight for the highest bidder.